 During an echocardiogram a transducer (a device that looks like a microphone) bounces harmless soundwaves off your heart showing the heart's size as well as the health of your heart's chambers and valves.
 Like the standard echocardiogram, most transesophageal echo tests take 10 to 30 minutes.
 During the procedure:

-When the procedure is finished, your doctor will watch you to see that your heart rate and blood pressure are normal
+When the procedure is finished, your cardiologist will watch you to see that your heart rate and blood pressure are normal

 After the procedure, you may feel a little sleepy until the sedative has worn off.
 You may also find that you have a sore throat or trouble swallowing.
 These side effects usually go away after a day or so.
 Otherwise, you can return to normal activity unless your doctor tells you otherwise.